Vrishabhshri/WeatherApp/README.md

     location clicked and instead will make a new recent since this seemed like the better implementation
     - deletion through x marker
 - weather info includes useful information about the weather that seems important to every day users and shows 5-day forecast
+- background color adjusts to reflect mood of current condition

 2. Weather History
 - allows users to search for current weather in specified location, with given range